Henry Adams: Marriage to Marian Hooper (1872–85)

+The couple had no children.
+They referred to themselves, along with John and Clara Hay and geologist and mountaineer Clarence King, as the "Five of Hearts."

 Her suicide

-On Sunday morning, December 6, 1885, after a late breakfast at their home, 1607 H Street on Lafayette Square, Clover Hooper Adams went to her room.
-Henry, troubled by a toothache, had planned to see his dentist.
-While departing his home, he was met by a woman calling to see his wife.
-Adams went upstairs to her room to ask if she would receive the visitor and found his wife lying on a rug before the fire; an opened vial of potassium cyanide, which Clover had frequently used in processing photographs, lay nearby.
-Adams carried his wife to a sofa, then ran for a doctor.
-Shortly thereafter, Dr. Charles E. Hagner pronounced Clover dead.
+On the morning of December 6, 1885, after a late Sunday breakfast, Clover went to her room.
+Henry left to see his dentist regarding a toothache, but while departing the home, he was met by a woman visiting for his wife.
+Adams went upstairs to ask if she would receive the visitor and found his wife lying on a rug before the fire, an opened vial of potassium cyanide, which Clover had frequently used in processing photographs, lay nearby.
+Adams carried his wife to a sofa and ran for a doctor.
+Shortly thereafter, she was pronounced dead.

+A brief funeral service was held on December 9 at the Lafayette Square house.
+Only Henry, Charles Adams Jr., her siblings Edward and Ellen Hooper, and Ellen's husband Ephraim Gurney attended.
+Interment services followed at Rock Creek Cemetery, but the burial was postponed until December 11 because of inclement weather.
+A few weeks later, Adams ordered a modest headstone as a temporary marker.
+He later commissioned a monument for her tomb from Augustus Saint-Gaudens, who created a widely praised masterpiece, the untitled Adams Memorial, which marks the grave.